 Yes, anyone participating in the ride, regardless of the route, is required to wear a helmet.

-A road bike is best, and if you don’t own one, many of the shops in the Killington area offer demos and rentals.
+A road bike is best for the road routes.
 However, Time Trial Bikes are HIGHLY discouraged.
 They are meant for solo rides and training and not appropriate for this event.
 You can use an E-Bike if you want.
-If you’re mountain biking at Killington, then a mountain bike is recommended.
-Need to rent or demo a bike?
-Try these local shops:

 As a general rule, there are no refunds except under extenuating circumstances like medical reasons or a death in the family.

 Yes!
 All riders will have the opportunity to create a fundraising page through the registration process and encourage their friends, family and coworkers to support their ride efforts with a donation.
+There is a $150 minimum fundraising requirement per person.

 Gates open for the After-Ride Party at 11 a.m.
-All participants receive free entry, food truck tickets, drink ticket, and the enjoyment of live music and entertainment.
+All participants receive free entry, a food truck ticket, drink ticket, and the enjoyment of live music and entertainment.
 Family and friends are welcome, too, and additional tickets are available for $10 at the gate.
 Bring your camp/beach chairs, blankets, hang out and make a day of it!
 The event ends at 5 p.m.

 There are Porta Potties available for riders and the base lodge will be open.
 There are no shower facilities.

 Yes.
-You can order festival-only entrance tickets online or in-person at Skyeship Base Lodge on Friday, June 17 at packet check-in or at the gate the day of the event, Saturday, June 18, 2022.
+You can order festival-only entrance tickets online or in-person at Skyeship Base Lodge on Friday, June 16 at packet check-in or at the gate the day of the event, Saturday, June 17, 2023.

 The event will be held rain or shine.